glesica/richerr/README.md

 // fields now contains a slice of all fields added to the tree
 // of errors rooted at err
 ```

-Field names are adjusted to include their scopes, so the return value
-from `Collect` is ready to hand of to a logger or whatever else.